yottaawesome/fsnd-project-2/README.md

 From the shell of your choice, do the following:

 1. Install virtualenv.
-2. Install Node and NPM.
+2. Clone this repository.
-3. Clone this repository.
+3. _Optional:_ Build the SPA client:
-4. Build the client:
+    1. Install Node and NPM.
-    1. `cd` into the `src/spa` directory.
+    2. `cd` into the `src/spa` directory.
-    2. Install NPM dependencies: `npm install`.
+    3. Install NPM dependencies: `npm install`.
-    3. Run `npm run dev` (development build) or `npm run prod` (prod build).
+    4. Run `npm run dev` (development build) or `npm run prod` (prod build).
 Consult `package.json` for the full list of build commands.
-5. Set up the server:
+4. Set up the server:
     1. `cd` into the `src/svr` directory.
     2. Create a Python 3 virtual environment: `virtualenv -p python3 env`.
     3. Activate the Python virtual environment: `source env/bin/activate`.